-Then in 1978 after a few months in university, my new best buddy and roommate showed up with his Christmas present... a brand new Fuji America.
+Then in 1979 after a few months in university, my new best buddy and roommate showed up with his Christmas present... a brand new Fuji America.
 (Read about them here...)
 I was friggin' jealous to beat the band.
-It was gorgeous.. light and ready for adventure.
-I had to get a new bike... cash & envy were fueling my desire.
+It was gorgeous... light and zippy and ready for adventure (as was I!)

-So in the spring of 1979 when I wandered past the window of Toga Bikes in Greensboro, NC, I was gobsmacked with what I saw.
-There she was... not a Fuji America, but something even sexier...
-A Trek 700.
-Done.
+So in the summer of 1980 when I wandered past the window of Toga Bikes in Greensboro, NC, I was gobsmacked with what I saw.
+There she was... not a Fuji America, but something just as sexy...
+A TREK 412.
+Decsion made.
 Graduation money spent.

-Flash forward 34 years...
-I'm living in Wales.
-My trusty Trek has been boxed up since I moved here in 2010.
+Flash forward 33 years... it's 2013 and I'm living in Wales.
+My trusty TREK has been boxed up since I moved here in 2011.
 I was concerned about her age, her 27 inch rims & tires, old style (small) brake blocks, old cables, finding parts, etc... blah, blah, blah.
-I had in fact purchased a new Dawes Ultra Galaxy in 2011 thinking that I needed to make the leap forward into the 21st century; ie, 700c rims, better/larger brake calipers, stronger frame, etc... blah, blah, blah.
+I had in fact purchased a new Dawes Ultra Galaxy thinking that I needed to make the leap forward into the 21st century; ie, 700c rims, better/larger brake calipers, stronger frame, etc... blah, blah, blah.

 Yeah... it was not pretty opening the case.
 I had cycled around Virginia, North & South Carolina for several months before hopping a plane to the UK.
 Then I just packed all my shit and was gone.
-Hint #2; DO NOT just pack your shit and go; ie, do not pack your classic Trek bicycle away dirty.
+DO NOT pack your classic TREK bicycle away dirty.

 At this point I was stunned with a shocking flashback.
-After riding my Dawes for 2 years, I had forgotten how svelte Lizzy is... so incredibly light too.
+After riding my Dawes for 2 years, I had forgotten how svelte Lizzie is... so incredibly light too.
 (I could not stop smiling...)
 Yes...
 I am truly attached to this object.
-I wholeheartedly love this thing... this lovely little bicycle.
+I wholeheartedly love this lovely little bicycle.

 I do.
 And I am a lucky boy.
 Let the adventures begin... again.